Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/Readme.txt

 https://google.github.io/googletest/quickstart-cmake.html.
 3. Navigate to the same directory as the source code and test files.
 4. To build the build folder, use: 'cmake -S . -B build'.
-Note this will download the dependant 'Google Test' framework.
+Note this will download the dependant 'Google Test' framework for use.
 5 Then use: 'cmake --build build' to build the project.
 Do note the makefile is CMakeLists.txt.
 6. Now that the tests are built and dependencies (Google Test) is set up, simply navigate to the build folder using: 'cd build'.
 7. Lastly, use: 'ctest' to run the tests.
 These should output to the console.

-Compiling/Running the Print Tests:
+Compiling/Running the Print Tests (Secondary Testing):
 1. Compiled using g++ (https://gcc.gnu.org/) (see compiling/running the program section)
 2. Navigate to the same directory as the source code and test files, type: 'g++ -o printTests.exe printTests.cpp readFile.cpp pokerCompare.cpp util.cpp' to compile code.